cpp-bucle-for

 }

-• Initialization: It is used to set the initial values of the variables that will control the loop.
-Typically, it is used to initialize a counter.
+• Initialization: Used to set the initial values of the variables that will control the loop.
+Typically, it’s used to initialize a counter.

-• Update: An action is performed to modify the value of the loop control variables.
-It is generally used to increment or decrement a counter.
+• Update: An action performed to modify the value of the loop control variables.
+Usually used to increment or decrement a counter.

 • Instructions to execute: Here, the actions to be performed in each iteration of the loop are specified.